aditeayeah/adobe-challenge-1A/README.md

 # PDF Outline Extraction API

 ## Overview
-This project provides a simple REST API to extract the outline (headings) from a PDF document.
+This project provides a REST API to extract the outline (headings) from PDF documents.
 The API is built using Flask and leverages the PyMuPDF (`fitz`) library to parse PDF files and extract their structure.
-A test script is included to demonstrate how to interact with the API and save the output to a JSON file.
+A test script is included to demonstrate batch processing of multiple PDFs and save the output to JSON files.

 ---

 ## Approach
-- The API accepts a PDF file upload via a POST request to the `/extract-outline` endpoint.
+- The API accepts PDF file uploads via POST requests to the `/extract-outline` endpoint.
-- The server processes the PDF using PyMuPDF, extracting headings and their page numbers.
+- The server processes PDFs using PyMuPDF, extracting headings and their page numbers.
+- **Heading Detection**: Uses a combination of font size, boldness, and positioning to identify headings.
+- **Page Indexing**: Uses 0-based page indexing (first page = page 0).
+- **Batch Processing**: The test script can process all PDFs in the input folder automatically.
 - The extracted outline is returned as a JSON response, including heading levels, page numbers, and text.
-- The test script (`test_api.py`) sends a sample PDF to the API and saves the JSON response to `output.json`.

 ---